Israel is at war with Hamas. Here’s what to know | KRDO

 What happens next?

-Israel is now on a war footing and has already started mobilizing troops for a potential ground operation in Gaza.
+Israel is now on a war footing and has amassed more than 300,000 reservists along the Gaza border for a potential ground operation.
 It has said that it will exact a heavy price on Hamas for its attack and plans to retrieve Israeli hostages from the territory.

 Israel has dealt with hostage situations before, but never at this scale.
 In the past, militants have mostly demanded the release of prisoners held in Israeli jails in exchange for captured Israelis.
 In 2011, Israel traded 1,027 Palestinians for Israeli soldier Gilad Shalit, and in 2004, it released more than two dozen Lebanese and Arab prisoners – including two senior Hezbollah officials – for Elhanan Tannenbaum, an Israeli businessman and army reserve colonel, as well as the bodies of three IDF soldiers.
 In 2008, Israel released five Palestinian prisoners, five Lebanese prisoners and returned the bodies of nearly 200 Arab fighters in exchange for the bodies of two Israeli soldiers.

-Hamas says it has taken captive 100 or more hostages.
+Hamas has captured at least 150 hostages.
 Their presence in Gaza will undoubtedly complicate any Israeli military operation there.

-It comes after the IDF said it planned to take control of the Gaza Strip.
+The IDF has said that it plans to take control of the Gaza Strip.
 Its spokesperson, Lt.
 Col. Richard Hecht, said the aim is to “end the Gaza enclave” and “control the entire enclave.”

 When asked whether it had stopped the “knock on the roof,” which is the Israeli military’s warning for civilians before it bombs a building.
 Hecht responded that Hamas did not “knock on the roof.”